The Hound says "Welcome to Toonhound!" Toonhound logo

 wife.
 She's called Raylee Otter, for goodness sake.
 Surely that's a spoof on

-the name of actor Ray Liotta.
-Were the producers fans of "Goodfellas" too?
+the name of actor Ray Liotta ("Goodfellas")?

-When the series was being developed it was known as "Melvyn Otter", and
+» When the series was being developed it was known as "Melvyn Otter", and

 originally, it was conceived as a 2D production with Uli Meyer Studios handling